5 Red Flags to Look for When Interviewing

 4. They’re Too Good to Be True

-Great candidates ask thoughtful questions.
-They want to know how you lead, how your team works, or what success looks like in the role.
-If someone has zero questions at the end, or only asks about salary and hours, they may not be thinking long-term.
+The best candidates want to know about you, your leadership style, and what success looks like in the role.
+If they have no questions at all, or only ask about pay and hours, it may mean they’re not thinking long-term.

-✅ Support for hiring the right fit — not just a warm body
+✔️ Guidance to hire the right fit, not just a warm body

-📞 Book a free 15-minute chat and let’s talk about how we can help you hire better: [Insert booking link]
+📞 Book a free chat and let’s talk about how we can help you hire better.

 Next